 FOOD AND TREATS

-These are some of my favorite puppy items that I like and use myself.
+These are some of our favorite puppy items that we like and use ourselves.

-I would love to hear about your favorite products so I can share them here!
+We would love to hear about your favorite products so we can share them here!

 We receive a small commission on some of the items shown below when you shop from our links.

 Due to recent Amazon Associates changes, our past links to Amazon products no longer function.